 OUR CORE FUNDAMENTALS:

-HONOR the sport's greatest, PRESERVE volleyball's rich history, and PROMOTE the sport for future generations.
+HONOR the legends, RECOGNIZE the greats, and PRESERVE volleyball's rich history for future generations.

-HONOR the sport's greatest, PRESERVE volleyball's rich history, and PROMOTE the sport for future generations.
+HONOR the legends, RECOGNIZE the greats, and PRESERVE volleyball's rich history for future generations.

 HONOR